Seattle Public Schools

 Learn more about other high school dual credit course options

-How to Transition or Exit AL and HC Services
+How to Exit HC Services

 Students can exit from Highly Capable (HC) services if services are no longer appropriate.
 A meeting with the following attendees is required before this service delivery change.